py2ai/py2ai.github.io/_posts/2022-05-03-Server-sends-UDP-video-and-client-saves.md

 ---
 layout: post
-title: How to video over UDP socket and save as MP4 at client side
+title: How to send video over UDP socket and save it as MP4 at client side
 categories: [Socket Programming Series]
 mathjax: true
 featured-img: pythonudp1